-If you don’t fancy yourself a natural writer, writing your about page is about as enticing as doing hot yoga after immediately hitting up a grilled-cheese food truck.
-But, fear not, brand builders—today, I’m serving up some game-changing tips that will make the daunting task of writing about yourself slightly less daunting and so much more approachable.
-Read on for five things you should absolutely know before you ever start clicking away on those keys.
+If you don’t fancy yourself a natural writer, writing your about page is as enticing as doing hot yoga immediately after hitting up a grilled-cheese truck.
+(I’ll take the Granny Smith and Brie on sourdough, please.)
+But fear not, brand builders—today, I’m serving up a few of my favorite tips to make the daunting task of writing about yourself slightly less daunting and so much more approachable.
+Read on for seven things you should absolutely know before you ever start clicking away on those keys.

-Instead of simply writing, “I’m a creative copywriter with nine years of experience.”, I might say, “With nine years of experience, hundreds of websites, and thousands of blog posts under my belt, I deliver conversion-focused copy that works hard on your behalf—so you can stop stressing what to say and get back to building your brand with confidence.”
-The second example is so much stronger because it segues my experience seamlessly into how I address my clients’ pain points (they hate stressing about what to write; they want to focus on building their brand instead of worrying about words).
+Instead of simply writing, “I’m a creative copywriter with nine years of experience and hundreds of websites under my belt.”, I might say, “With nine years of experience, hundreds of websites, and thousands of blog posts under my belt, I deliver conversion-focused copy that works hard on your behalf—so you can stop stressing what to say and get back to building your brand with confidence.”
+The second example is so much stronger because it segues my experience seamlessly into how I use that experience to address my clients’ pain points (they hate stressing about what to write; they want to focus on building their brand instead of worrying about words).

-Before you ever begin writing your about page, think through the following questions:
+Before you begin writing your about page, answer the following questions:

 What is my ideal client’s number-one pain point?